The Race to Keep Up with Technology: Across Industrial Revolutions

 By: Kate Westrich

-Advances in technology continue to be a topic for everyone invested in education.
-How do we best use technology to support teaching and learning?
-How we teach learners of all ages to be strong uses of technology?
+How can we best use technology to support teaching and learning?
 It can feel overwhelming to keep up with the changes, but that struggle to keep up is not at all new.

 Sometimes, looking at similar challenges in a new context can help make things easier to grasp.
-Another field that has always been moving forward at the speed of technology?
-Farming.
-It might not align with your preconceived notions of how food gets to your table, but technology is an integral piece to how many farms are able to stay viable.
+Another field that has always been moving forward at the speed of technology is farming.
+It might not align with your preconceived notions of how food gets to your table, but technology is an integral part of how many farms stay viable.

-Farming is, and always has been, among those leading the way in technology through each of the industrial revolutions.
+Farming is, and always has been, among those leading the way in technology through the industrial revolutions.

 Agriculture during the first industrial revolution

-In the 18th and 19th centuries, people started to move away from farms and into cities, where new types of employment were becoming available.
-Among the notable inventions during this period were a reliable form of steam engines, transatlantic cable and mechanical sewing machines.
+In the 18th and 19th centuries, people started to move away from farms and into cities, where new types of employment became available.
+Among the notable inventions during this period were reliable steam engines, transatlantic cables and mechanical sewing machines.

 Farmers were not left out of this period of innovation.
-Eli Whitney invented the cotton gin, helping to automate the separating of cottonseed from the cotton fiber.
-This, combined with the inventions of the spinning jenny, which made finishing cotton easier, and the flying shuttle, an advanced kind of loom, revolutionized cotton growing and how it worked with the increasingly factory-based textile industry.
+The cotton gin helped automate the separating of cottonseed from the cotton fiber.
+This, combined with the inventions of the spinning jenny, which made finishing cotton easier, and the flying shuttle, an advanced loom, revolutionized cotton growing and how it worked with the increasingly factory-based textile industry.

 Agriculture during the second industrial revolution